lacmi/CovidHolidays/README.md

 Real time shared feed to share moments during isolated covid holidays!

 ## TODO
-* use https
-* use wss
 * authenticate websocket
-* use secure cookies
-* enable all helmet middleware

 ## Bonus TODO
 * check if submitted file is really an image